TN-METTS/METTS/README.md

 # METTS

-Minimally Entangled Typical Quantum States(METTS) at Finite Temperature
+This is the final exam of Tensor Network course in SNU.
+2022 Minimally Entangled Typical Quantum States(METTS) at Finite Temperature algorithms

 ## Overview
 This small project calculates expectation value of observables using METTS.